knowitop/knowitop-multi-ldap-auth/README.md

     // other params

     'knowitop-multi-ldap-auth' => array(
-        'debug' => false,
         'ldap_settings' => array(
-            'default' => // <-- Settings defined by default, you are free to change, rename or remove it array(
+            'your_ldap_config_name' => // <-- Settings defined by default, you are free to change, rename or remove it array(
                     'host' => 'localhost',
                     'port' => 389,